Skip to main content

-This section is about being able to hack around in the ampersand generator.
+This section is about making changes to the Ampersand compiler.
 It is written in Haskell, so if you want to contribute, you need to have a development environment set up.
 You also need to know some of our way of working.

 Agreements about the development of code